zackhanni/soundslikesoma/_services/01-recording-studios.md

 $55 / hr

-If you want the best Soma has to offer, Studio A has what you need.
-Included experienced engineer Zack Hanni can help sculpt your song and have it ready for radio or online streaming platforms.
+If you want the best Soma Sounds has to offer, Studio A has what you need.

-Studio A boasts top of the line equipment ready to record and produce your next radio hit.
+Your session includes an experianced engineer ready to sculpt your song into a radio-ready, commercially competative product while maintining a comfortable, professional, private and safe creative environment.

-This sound isolated room is also great for voiceovers and 1-3 person podcasts.
+Studio A, acoustically treated and sound isolated, boasts top of the line digital and analog equipment perfect for vocals, voiceovers, and smaller podcasts.

 <!-- Start Square Appointments Embed code --> <a target="_top" style=" background-color: #0D5FD9; color: white; height: 40px; text-transform: uppercase; font-family: 'Square Market', 'helvetica neue', helvetica, arial, sans-serif; letter-spacing: 1px; line-height: 38px; padding: 0 28px; border-radius: 3px; font-weight: 500; font-size: 14px; cursor: pointer; display: inline-block; " href="https://square.site/book/8GNV6PJ8WK7YH/studio-a-south-philly-philadelphia-pa">Book Studio A</a> <!-- End Square Appointments Embed code -->